MaastrichtU-CDS/DataFAIRifier/README.md

 # DataFAIRifier
+The DataFAIRifier is a system that supports the creation and validation of mappings of relational data to ontologies.
+The system is packaged as a set of Docker images.
+The frontend of the system is implemented as Jupyter Notebook.

 This repository describes the bottom-up DataFAIRifier process, and FAIR (Findable, Accessible, Interoperable, Reusable) data station which will be setup when following the instructions.

 ## Getting started